ropensci/opencage/README.md

 ## Forward geocoding

-Forward geocoding is from placename to latitude and longitude tuplet(s).
+Forward geocoding is from placename to latitude and longitude tuple(s).

 ``` r
 library("opencage")